mezmer420/dashi/README.md

     "tesseract.js": "^4.1.1",
     "ytdl-core": "^4.11.5"

-*WARNING: A purpose-built bot for one guild only!* I didn't bother making it multi-guild compatible as I never intended it ever be used outside of my own server.
+*NOTICE: A purpose-built bot for one guild only!* I didn't bother making it multi-guild compatible as I never intended it ever be used outside of my own server.
 Not recommended to copy this project for your own use; instead feel free to browse the code for inspiration and take stuff you like.